-- You must not smoke or use any nicotine containing products within 90 days prior to Day 1 and through until the end of the study. - You must not consume any caffeine containing products (i.e., coffee, tea, chocolate, soda) for at least 48 hours prior to Day 1 dosing, through until the end of the study. - You must not consume any alcohol for at least 48 hours prior to Day 1, and through until the end of the study. - You must not use illicit drugs (including marijuana) from screening through until the end of the study. - You must not consume grapefruit, pomelo or Seville oranges (and their juices) for 7 days prior to Day 1 dosing, and through until the end of the study. - For Cohort A1-A5 and A7 (fasted dosing period), you must be fasted (no food, only water) for at least 8 hours prior to your screening visit, Day -1, Day 4, and Day 11.
+- You must not smoke or use any nicotine containing products within 90 days prior to Day 1 and through until the end of the study. - You must not consume any caffeine or xanthine containing products (i.e., coffee, tea, chocolate, soda) for at least 48 hours prior to admission, through until the end of the study. - You must not consume any alcohol for at least 48 hours prior to Day1, and through until the end of the study. - You must not use illicit drugs (including marijuana) before screening through until the end of the study. - You must not consume grapefruit, pomelo or Seville oranges (and their juices) for 7 days prior to Day 1, and through until the end of the study. - For Cohort A1-A5 and A7 (fasted dosing period), you must be fasted (no food, only water) for at least 8 hours prior to your screening visit, Day-1, Day 3, Day 5 and last visit.
 You also must be fasted 10 hours prior to your dose of study drug on Day 1 and for 4 hours after dosing.
-Study staff will remind you prior to each visit that you need to be fasted. - For the Cohort A6 and A7 fed dosing period, you must be fasted for at least 8 hours prior to your screening visit, Day -1, Day 4 and Day 11.
+Study staff will remind you prior to each visit that you need to be fasted. - For the Cohort A6 and A7 fed dosing period, you must be fasted for at least 8 hours prior to your screening visit, Day-1, Day 3 and Day 5 and last visit.
 You must be fasted 10 hours prior to your dose of study drug until 30 minutes before dosing when you will receive a high-fat, high-calorie test meal.
 After your dose you will fast for 4 hours.
-Study staff will remind you prior to each visit that you need to be fasted. - You must not engage in strenuous exercise (weightlifting or more than 30 minutes of cardio) beyond what you are used to from Day 1 through until the end of the study. - You should keep away from excessive sun light/ultraviolet (UV) light from Day 1 through 7 days after your last dose. - You should not take any herbal/dietary supplements (i.e. vitamins, St. John's Wort, ginkgo biloba, garlic supplements), over the counter (except paracetamol up to 4g/day) or prescription medications for at least 14 days before Day 1 dosing and through until the end of the study. - You must not donate blood or plasma until your last study visit.
+Study staff will remind you prior to each visit that you need to be fasted. - You must refrain from strenuous exercise from Day 1 through until the end of the study. - You should keep away from excessive sun light/ultraviolet (UV) light from Day 1 through Day 7 as you may have increased sensitivity to sunlight.
+If you take part in Cohort A6 and A7 you will also need to avoid excessive sunlight/ultraviolet (UV) light from your second dose through until 7 days after. - You should not take any herbal/dietary supplements (i.e. vitamins, St. John's Wort, ginkgo biloba, garlic supplements), over the counter (except paracetamol up to 4g/day) or prescription medications for at least 14 days before Day 1 and through until the end of the study. - You must not donate blood or plasma until your last study visit.